The Nonlocal Stefan Problem via a Martingale Transport: Connection to Fractional Stefan Problem

 Finally, we show that the initial data and the insulated region are enough to characterize \eqref{St1}.
 In particular, our choice of the initial trace coming from the elliptic obstacle problem is \emph{necessary}.

-\begin{theorem} Let $\mu \in L^{\infty}(\R^d)$ with a compact support.
-Then for any bounded measurable set $G$ in $\R^d$, there is at most one solution to \eqref{St1} with an initial data $\mu$ and an insulated region $G$.
-If the solution exists (which we call $\eta$), then $\eta$ is the Eulerian variable associated to the optimal stopping time of $\mathcal{P}_f(\mu)$ with $f=1-\chi_{G}$.
-In addition, the initial domain $E=\{\eta( 0^+,\cdot)>0\}$ is given by a positivity set of the obstacle solution solving \eqref{initial_set_expansion}.
+\begin{theorem} Assume that $\mu \in L^{\infty}(\R^d)$ with a compact support.
+Then for any bounded measurable set $G$ in $\R^d$, there is at most one solution to \eqref{St1} with initial data $\mu$ and an insulated region $G$.
+If the solution exists (which we call $\eta$), then $\eta$ is the Eulerian variable associated to the optimal stopping time of $\mathcal{P}_f(\mu)$ with $f:=1-\chi_{G}$.
+In addition, the initial domain $E=\{\eta( 0^+,\cdot)>0\}$ is given by a positivity set of the obstacle solution solving \eqref{initial_set_expansion}, and $E$ contains the support of $\mu$.

 \end{theorem}

 \begin{proof} By the consistency theorem (Theorem \ref{St_1_Consistent}), we have that $(\eta,\rho)$ (where $\rho$ is defined in \eqref{def}) are the optimal Eulerian variables for a cost of Type (I) between $\mu$ and $\nu = \chi_{G^c \cap E} + \rho([0,\infty),\cdot ) \chi_{E^c}$.
 We show that this is enough to characterize the target measure $\nu$ even on $E^c$.